Gaussian mixtures and non-parametric likelihoods through the lens of statistical mechanics: Key ideas and main results

 \subsubsection{{ Fluctuations in NPMLE}}

 It was demonstrated in \cite{chatterjee2014superconcentration} that, in the context of discrete statistical mechanical models, the phenomena of \emph{superconcentration} and \emph{chaos} are in fact equivalent, and each of them imply the so-called \emph {multiple valleys} phenomenon.
-Roughly speaking, \emph{superconcentration} entails that the Poincare inequality is not tight in terms of order; in other words, a (sequence of) functions $g_n$ of Gaussian random vectors $Z_n$ superconcentrates if $\var[g_n(Z_n)] = o(\E[\|\nabla g_n(Z_n)\|^2])$.
+Roughly speaking, \emph{superconcentration} entails that the Poincar\'{e} inequality is not tight in terms of order; in other words, a (sequence of) functions $g_n$ of Gaussian random vectors $Z_n$ superconcentrates if $\var[g_n(Z_n)] = o(\E[\|\nabla g_n(Z_n)\|^2])$.

 As already discussed in Section \ref{sec:intro-stability}, Theorem \ref{thm:stability} can be interpreted as an \emph{asymptotic essential uniqueness} (AEU) phenomenon for the NPMLE model, which is the antithesis of multiple valleys.
 Following the intuitive parallel with statistical mechanics, it is therefore reasonable to expect that the contra-positive of superconcentration would hold for the maximum (log)-likelihood (which is the optimal objective function) in the NPMLE.
-In other words, we are lead to conjecture that the Poincare inequality should be tight for the maximum log-likelihood .
+In other words, we are led to conjecture that the Poincar\'{e} inequality should be tight for the maximum log-likelihood .

 Put differently, parallels with statistical mechanics anticipate that the variance $\var[\optloss]$ should be comparable in magnitude to $\mathbb{E}[\|\nabla \optloss\|^2]$, being equivalent upto factors that are independent of the data size $n$.
 This indeed turns out to be the case, and is confirmed by the following theorem: